• Skip to main content

 Not only that, but the use of nudity and sexuality in his paintings met controversy at the time.
 Botticelli was the original Renaissance Man and understanding what happened behind the scenes makes it much more interesting.
 Here are some of our most popular tours.

-Florence & Uffizi Tours
+Best Uffizi Gallery Tours

-Skip the line Uffizi Gallery Tour
+Skip the Line Uffizi Gallery Tour

 Uffizi Gallery Hours and Tickets